freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-hardware-data.rst

     //send the event to Freedomotic
     notifyEvent(event);

-The drawback is that you plugin is now bound to this specific object implementation, so it will work only with objects that have a behavior called "powered" which accepts true/false values (BooleanBehavior).
+The drawback is that your plugin is now bound to this specific object implementation, so it will work only with objects that have a behavior called "powered" which accepts true/false values (boolean behaviour).

-To avoid bounding your plugin to a specific object implementation you can just notify the raw read hardware value and convert it into a valid behavior value using a hardware trigger (data source).
+To avoid binding your plugin to a specific object implementation you can just notify the raw read hardware value and convert it into a valid behavior value using a hardware trigger (data source).

 Create a hardware trigger to be configured as "Data source"
 -----------------------------------------------------------

-You'd choose this option if your communication protocol doesn't know the object type.
+You would choose this option if your communication protocol doesn't know the object type.
-For example a relay board just knows if a relay is **on** or **off** but not if the wired object is a **lamp** or a **coffee machine**.
-It simply notifies an hardware read value.
+For example, a relay board just knows if a relay is **on** or **off** but not if the wired object is a **lamp** or a **coffee machine**.
+It simply notifies a hardware read value.

 The interpretation of the raw read value is done at configuration time, because only the configurator knows what is really connected to the relay board.
-This simply means to bound an object state (eg: ``powered=true``) to a specific trigger that you (as developer) have to provide along with your plugin.
+This simply means that to bind an object state (eg: ``powered=true``) to a specific trigger, then you (as developer) must provide one along with your plugin.

-For example if you are developing an Arduino based plugin you can define a data source trigger called ``Arduino Relay Board: readed value 1 in first relay line``.
-The mapping between the object state and your plugin trigger, will make the object to become "powered" when the first relay of the Arduino board is on.
+For example if you are developing an Arduino based plugin you can define a data source trigger called ``Arduino Relay Board: read value 1 in first relay line``.
+The mapping between the object state and your plugin trigger will make the object to become "powered" when the first relay of the Arduino board is switched on.

-As a note the object settings can be changed from jfrontend with a right click on an object on the map (**Data source** tab), like in the image
+As a note, the object settings can be changed from jfrontend by right clicking on an object on the map (**Data source** tab), like in the image
 below:

 .. figure:: http://freedomotic.com/sites/default/files/wilsonkong888/lt111%20screen2.jpg?1406998130